coastalwhite/intro-power-analysis/src/intro.md

 Furthermore, if you plan on doing your own traces, you will need a [ChipWhisperer] capturing board.
-This walkthrough will provide predefined data sets so you can do some of the analysis without doing the traces yourself.
+This walkthrough will provide predefined data sets, so you can do some analysis without doing the traces yourself.
 This could save you from buying a [ChipWhisperer] capturing board.
-It is, however, highly recommended to do some traces yourself.
+It is, however, highly recommended doing traces yourself.
 If you are looking at buying a [ChipWhisperer] capturing board and don't know what to use, this walkthrough is created using on the [CW Lite ARM] variant.
 It is a relatively cheap all-in-one solution.

 ## ChipWhisperer

-Normally, to make these power measurements on microprocesors, you need a lot of expensive equipment.
+Normally, to make these power measurements on microprocessors, you need a lot of expensive equipment.
 Equipment such as multimeters, oscilloscopes, different microcontrollers, connectors, etc. This is where the [ChipWhisperer] comes in.
 The [ChipWhisperer] framework provides microcontrollers to test and run you